 Wash your horse’s mane and tail in the winter

-- Ah – the dreaded greasy, muddy, sticky, and stinky winter mane and tail.
+Ah – the dreaded greasy, muddy, sticky, and stinky winter mane and tail.
 With no warm weather to bathe, you have a few options of how to deal with this particular grooming predicament.
 You can also use the time-tested, yet highly ineffective and ultimately disappointing method of denial.
 I don’t recommend this particular method.
-VIDEOS of actual good ways to do this are below.

 You have a few options for cleaning the mane and tail when you can’t bathe your horse:

 - Use a hot toweling technique for the mane and tail.
 Basically, get a steamy hot cloth and then wipe the mane in tiny sections.
-The steamy moisture will do it’s best to clean the mane, without drenching it.
-Add some spot remover to the hot water mix for an added oomph.
-Video below of the hot toweling technique if you are interested.
+The steamy moisture will do its best to clean the mane, without drenching it.
+Add some spot remover to the hot water mix for an added oomph

 - Vigorous brushing with a little stain remover in the brush (I like Easy Out) or lightly spritzed in the tail.
 You might find your brush gets gross nice and fast, so you will need to wash the brush or employ the denial method.